openKolibri/halo-90/readme.md

 ![springPins]

-The to part is lifted up a asembled board is slipped in, the spring force from the PCB pushes back down on to the pads and can then be left for programing and debugging.
+The top part is lifted up and the assembled board is slipped in.
+The spring force from the PCB pushes back down on to the pads and can then be left for programing and debugging.

 ## Artwork
 The design and layout is the main artwork on the board and the layers and traces are not protected.
-Any addtional writng or images such as the Kolibri bird, copyright and designer notices, certifications are a trademark.
+Any additional writing or images such as the Kolibri bird, copyright and designer notices, certifications are a trademark.

 | Front        | Back        |
 | ------------ | ----------- |